Cricket in Scotland

 Cricket has a considerably lower profile in Scotland than it has in neighbouring England.
 Scotland is not one of the twelve leading cricketing nations which play Test matches, but the Scottish national team is now allowed to play full One Day Internationals even outside the Cricket World Cup, in which Scotland competed in 1999, 2007, and 2015.
 Scotland has a well established recreational cricket structure.
 In 2016 it was estimated that around 17,000 people play cricket in Scotland.
+At international level, Scotland is ranked as one of the highest 'associate' (non Test) teams, and has historic rivalries both with its neighbouring full members England and Ireland, and fellow high ranked associate, Netherlands.

 History

 Cricket in Scotland is at least 225 years old.
 The first match for which records are available was played in September 1785 at Schaw Park, Alloa.
 The game was more generally introduced to Scotland by English soldiers garrisoned in the country in the years following the Jacobite rising led by Bonnie Prince Charlie in 1745; and it is no coincidence that the oldest known club is Kelso (records date back to 1820), in the Borders, then a garrison town.
 The origins of cricket in Perth, where cricket was also played at a very early stage, was also for the same reason.

 In other areas, including the Borders of Scotland, the game seems to have been introduced by immigrant English workers in the paper, textile and iron industries, while in Edinburgh the game was taken up in the mid nineteenth century by the main Schools in the area, most prominently initially by the Royal High School & Edinburgh Academy.

 The first representative game of any standing was in 1849, when the All England XI came to Edinburgh to play a 22-man team representing Scotland.
 This match provoked great interest and similar visits followed over the next few years, representative games also being played in other Cities & Towns.
 Scotland matches played on an eleven a side basis date from 1865, against a total of more than 30 countries, including all the Test-playing nations, and numerous other select teams, including, of course, the MCC.
 But the development of Scotland's international standing was more-or-less ignored for the best part of the 20th century, with three-day matches against Ireland, MCC, touring Test teams and the occasional County side being the only ones granted 'first-class' status.